The Fairbairn Sykes Fighting Knives

 Picture

-The next sheath came with the OSS Stiletto shown.
+The next sheath came with the OSS Stiletto as shown.
 It is a modified-cut down British bayonet sheath.

 Picture